In this article, we cover:

 A one-day salt flats tour is not recommendable.
 That’s because of all the impressive views you get on the second and third day of the Uyuni Salt Flats 3 day tour.

-Keep reading to see how our Uyuni 3 day tour went and why we liked it so much.
+Keep reading to see how our Salar de Uyuni tour went and why we liked it so much.

 Our tour: Uyuni to San Pedro de Atacama tour